-Let’s face it, exercise can be a big ask when it’s frosty outside and all you want to do is snuggle up on the coach with a cup of hot chocolate and your favourite series on Netflix.
-Add a baby bump and you’re basically asking the impossible.
-But, having said that, you may just find that the benefits of exercise are enough to give you the boost you need to put your couch potato days behind you.
+Let’s face it, exercise can be a big ask when all you want to do is snuggle up on the coach with your favourite series on Netflix.
+Add a baby bump to the situation and you’re basically asking for the impossible.
+But, having said that, you may just find that the benefits of exercise during pregnancy are enough to give you the boost you need to put your couch potato days behind you.
 With one caveat: you’ve got to get the all-clear from your healthcare provider first.

 If you have a medical condition such as asthma, heart disease, or diabetes then exercise may not be advisable.
 This includes pregnancy-related conditions as well, such as:

 - Recurrent miscarriages or a high risk for one

 - History of premature births or preterm labour

 - Weakened cervix

 Not to say that exercise is completely out of the question, but you need to talk to your health provider first.
 It may just be that they are able, based on your medical history, to give you personalised exercise guidelines.
 However, if you don’t get the go-ahead then sit back and feel free to binge on that series.